gstamatakis/ChordDHT/README.md

 ## Instructions
 1. Change the pom.xlm MainClass (line 24) as mentioned in the summary.
-2. Build the maven project by running:
+2. Build the maven project (or use the precompiled JARs) by running:

         mvn clean compile assembly:single

 3a.
-To setup the BootStrap Node run:
+To setup the BootStrap Node run rmiregistry command in the target/classes folder of the bootstrap built mvn project and the execute the bootstrap jar.

         rmiregistry &